RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-6.4.md

 ## Control Statement

+The information system provides separate processing domains to enable finer-grained allocation of user privileges.

+## Control Objective

-Provide separate processing domains to enable finer-grained allocation of user privileges.
+Determine if the information system provides separate processing domains to enable finer-grained allocation of user privileges.

 ## Control guidance

-Providing separate processing domains for finer-grained allocation of user privileges includes using virtualization techniques to permit additional user privileges within a virtual machine while restricting privileges to other virtual machines or to the underlying physical machine, implementing separate physical domains, and employing hardware or software domain separation mechanisms.
+Providing separate processing domains for finer-grained allocation of user privileges includes, for example: (i) using virtualization techniques to allow additional privileges within a virtual machine while restricting privileges to other virtual machines or to the underlying actual machine; (ii) employing hardware and/or software domain separation mechanisms; and (iii) implementing separate physical domains.

-## Control assessment-objective

-separate processing domains are provided to enable finer-grain allocation of user privileges.